RealWarrior03/VSHA3-Stock-Broker/README.md

-# How to excute our code
+# How to execute our code
 - soon

 # To-Do